-Absent some advance notice of how the agency intends to develop, implement, and possibly disclose this rating system, FCS cannot fully and meaningfully comment on the FCA's proposed rule.
+Absent some advance notice of how the agency intends to develop, implement, and possibly disclose this rating system, FCS institutions cannot fully and meaningfully comment on the FCA's proposed rule.
+Merely providing content that would be evaluated as part of a rating system, without actually describing the rating system or its operation, deprives regulated institutions of an opportunity for meaningful response.

-V. Application of the YBS Rating System
+IV.
+Application of the YBS Rating System